Basic utility vehicle: 2000s

-The Institute for Affordable Transportation (IAT) sponsor an annual BUV Design Competition where engineering students bring their vehicles for judging and performance evaluation (including cost) and contribute to IAT's research and development efforts.
+The Institute for Affordable Transportation sponsors an annual BUV Design Competition where engineering students bring their vehicles for judging and performance evaluation (including cost) and contribute to IAT's research and development efforts.
 This is an effort to develop a simple, low-cost utility vehicle that can benefit low-income people in rural areas of developing countries.

 Student teams design and build these vehicles to compete in a series of tests and events to determine the best design.
 Each team also plans an oral report aimed towards the judges and spectators.
 In the reports, students discuss the planning, building, and testing processes that each BUV went through prior to the competition.
 Because the BUV must account for a lack of infrastructure, the vehicles must pass a variety of tests during the competition including an obstacle course, mud pit, mogul field, and endurance track.
 Many of the students work on the BUV as a senior capstone project at the end of their engineering degree.

-BUVs are designed around these specifications: